sarahciston/codingcare/posts/0critintro.md

 ### CRAFT: *Coding.Care: Field Notes for Making Friends with Code*
 {: .no_toc }

 *Coding.Care* is a pocket guide to sustaining friendly coding communities — why we need them, how to build them, how to let them thrive.
-It focuses on lessons I learned from Code Collective, the diverse hack lab that I started in 2019.
-I yearned for the adaptable, encouraging environment I had needed when I was first struggling to learn to program, a space where I wouldn't feel like an outsider for 'not knowing everything' about programming.
-I suspected others might feel the same.
-Reminded of the teachers who had showed me code could feel fun and creative instead of prescriptive and stressful, I wanted to share more of that experience.
+It focuses on lessons I learned from Code Collective, the diverse hack lab that I started in 2019 when I yearned for the adaptable, encouraging environment I had needed when I was first struggling to learn to program.
+In gratitude to teachers like Brett Stalbaum, at UC San Diego's Computing in the Arts program, who had showed me code could feel creative instead of prescriptive, I wanted to make a space where I wouldn't feel like an outsider for 'not knowing everything' about programming, and I suspected others might feel the same.I wondered how to recreate that experience.

 In Code Collective, a mix of media artists, activists, makers, scientists, scholars, and engineers gather to co-work and co-learn, thinking critically with code in an inclusive, interdisciplinary space that supports many kinds of learners.
 The Collective unites students who may have zero technical experience with those who may have lots of technical experience but perhaps lack a critical or creative lens; and we value their experiences equally, reinforcing the idea: **"We all have something to teach each other."**

 This guide looks at a variety of the strategies and tools we have explored and developed as we have grown.
 It discusses how we have adapted to meet the needs of our community — from hosted workshops to hybrid-format meetups, from pandemic support to alumni programming.
 Code Collective's approaches draw on many existing methodologies and methods from intersectional queer, feminist, anti-ableist, and anti-racist theories.
 The guide connects these approaches to cooperative organizations Varia and p5.js, and to Critical Code Studies and to TechnoCraft practices like working iteratively and breaking critically.

 As a guide for making friends with code, *Coding.Care* discusses how practices such as process-oriented skillbuilding, co-teaching and co-learning, and snacks (always snacks) embody the Collective's guiding values, such as **"scrappy artistic strategies not perfect code."** The guide shares projects and feedback from members of the Collective, who report how these values and practices have shaped them as emerging makers and thinkers.
 Personally, I have found this community to be the strongest influence on my own research, above and beyond my role as facilitator.
 Code Collective has become a joyful space for creative risk-taking that nourishes my practice.
-The guide offers practical advice for getting comfortable with code, while situating these approaches and groups within an **ethics of coding care** — grounded in shared embodied knowledge, embedded co-creation, and programming with and for community — as an antidote to [current XXX] and as an enactment of Trans\*formative Technocraft.
+The guide offers practical advice for getting comfortable with code, while situating these approaches and groups within an **ethics of coding care** — grounded in shared embodied knowledge, embedded co-creation, and programming with and for community — as an antidote to technocratic values and as an enactment of Trans\*formative Technocraft.

+In her book, *Coding Literacy*, Annette Vee argues that, "Changing 'how the system works' would move beyond material access to education and into a critical examination of the values and ideologies embedded in that education. [...]
+Programming is a literacy practice with many applications beyond a profession defined by a limited set of values" [@veeCodingLiteracyHow2017].
+Vee calls this kind of programming access "transformative."
 Through *Coding.Care*'s intimidation-free, learner-led, process-oriented approaches, it both theorizes and models the creation of caring communities and innovative spaces that can transfer knowledge across social strata and intellectual disciplines in order to reshape technological systems.

 OBJECTIVES: Through *Coding.Care*, understand how to approach programming with less fear and more fun, with less constraint and more community support.
 Think creatively and critically about the kinds of technologies you want to make and support.
 Learn to choose and use tools, languages, and platforms that match your goals and ethics.
 Create or join communities of practice that feel supportive and generative.